 Although a premium option, and perhaps designed more with football in mind, we still feel these Nike boots are well worth considering for the rugby season if you're a kicker.

-A number of questions usually arise when searching for the right pair of rugby boots.
+Finding the right pair of rugby boots can lead to a ton of questions.
 Don't worry though because we've answered some of the most frequently asked queries right here.

 What boots can be worn for rugby?